rumyantsevamary/react-text-overflow-ellipsis-with-tail/README.md

 # react-text-overflow-ellipsis-with-tail
 React component for shortening single-line text.
 The maximum width of the text is limited by the width of the container.
-The text that does not fitis reduced to an ellipsis (...), but the last N characters should always be output.
+The text that does not fit is reduced to an ellipsis (...), but the last N characters should always be output.

 Source code at https://github.com/rumyantsevamary/react-text-overflow-ellipsis-with-tail